microsoft/vscode-python-devicesimulator/README.md

 ## Notes

-(1) Note: the easiest way to do it might be when you install Python, you can select the "Add to PATH" option directly.
-Otherwise you can search how to insert it manually, but make sure that when you type python in a terminal, the command is recognized and have the correct version.
+(1) Note: the easiest way to do it is to select the "Add to PATH" option directly when you install Python.
+Otherwise you can search how to insert it manually, but make sure that when you type _python_ in a terminal, the command is recognized and have the correct version.
+(2) To be able to run the file from your physical device, it should either be named code.py or main.py.